 Business Loans

 A traditional business loan is the most obvious and common form of business financing, not just in the trucking and transport industry but across all sectors.
-Business loans are simple instruments; you borrow a lump sum of money, and repay it at regular intervals (usually monthly) over a set period of time (most often somewhere between three months and five years).
-They often have fees, and charge a rate of interest that can be either fixed or variable.
-They can be either secured against a business asset, or unsecured.
+Business loans are simple instruments; you borrow a lump sum of money, and repay it at regular intervals (usually monthly) over a set period (most often somewhere between three months and five years).
+They often have fees and charge a rate of interest that can be either fixed or variable.
+They can be either secured against a business asset or unsecured.

 Business Lines of Credit